 Uniquely an evangelical college, Wheaton College believes in educating the whole person and this liberal view of education extends into all departments and classrooms.
 The Wheaton community is diverse and stretches worldwide through engaging other cultures through academics and missions all across the globe.
 As a transformative liberal arts school, it is Wheaton’s goal to educate students beyond the classroom through interdisciplinary and inclusive study.

-Wheaton College believes that a higher education should be available to all students and in turn the college awards a number of grants and scholarships annually.
-In addition, students can apply for financial aid for student loans or work study opportunities.
+Wheaton College believes that higher education should be available to all students and in turn the college awards a number of grants and scholarships annually.
+In addition, students can apply for financial aid for student loans or work-study opportunities.

 Mount Holyoke College

 As a significant woman’s college in the United States, Mount Holyoke College was founded in 1837 and has since been a leader in woman’s education around the world.
 Historically and today Mount Holyoke provides an intellectually adventurous education in both the sciences and the liberal arts through a variety of stimulating internationally recognized programs.

 The college is proud to boast an exceptionally diverse staff and student body and is proud to carry a campus-wide curriculum that celebrates individualism and diversity.
 And since its founding, Mount Holyoke has unfailingly satisfying access to a college education for women from all socioeconomic backgrounds and offers competitive and strong financial aid packages for all students that can include loans, grants, and scholarships.